pauljpark/AmaniClothingCo/README.md

 REactJS, MongoDB, JavaScript, Express, and Stripe

-In the project directory, you can run:
+In the main project directory, you can run:

 ### `npm start`